pa4080/mw-PrivateWikiAccessControl/README.md

 When `MediaWiki:InternalWhitelist` is read, all lines that doesn't start with one or more wildcards (`* Page_name`) will be ignored.
 Sou you can add comments and headings inside that page.

 The **Extension:PrivateWikiAccessControl** is equipped with the script **`PrivateWikiAccessControlManager.js`** that adds an menu item within the dropdown menu `<More>`.
+So you can add or remove any page to the whitelistst by click on that menu item.
 Note you may need to load a new page in order to apply and see the changes.

 ![Menu More Example](.readme-images/more-menu-item.png)